hacker20028/todo-list/README.md

 # TO-DO React App

 This is my first official React App.
-Shedule your day ahead whith your own todo list.
+Shedule your day ahead with your own todo list.
 Any contributions are welcome.

 ## Available Scripts